 - Epidural abscess

-- Local anesthetics are injected into the cerebrospinal fluid (CSF) in the lumbar spine and act directly on the spinal cord
+- Local anesthetics with or without opioids and alpha-adrenergic agonists are injected into the cerebrospinal fluid (CSF) in the lumbar spine and act directly on the spinal cord

 - Combined spinal and epidural anesthesia (CSE)

-Used for a variety of lower extremity, lower abdominal, pelvic, and perineal procedures; (e.g., cesarean delivery, hip and knee replacement)
+Indications: : used for a variety of lower extremity, lower abdominal, pelvic, and perineal procedures (e.g., cesarean delivery, hip and knee replacement)

 - C-section: Th4–6 (mamillary line)